RSDKModding/RetroED/README.md

-//TODO: add a header img here like what we have for decomps
+// TODO: add a header img here like what we have for decomps

-// RetroED Description goes here
+RetroED is a general purpose tool suite for the Retro Engine.

 # How to build
 ## Windows